keskival/sleeping_machines/README.md

 - It is likely that disabling Long-Term Potentiation (LTP) in a human brain would still allow the human to solve a Sudoku.
 It is therefore putting a carriage before the horse to go on with the hypothesis that neural signaling purpose is to effect LTP such as Spike Timing-Dependent Plasticity (STDP).
 Instead, LTP happens to support the primary process of fast time-domain distributed, sparse, asynchronous computation.
 - In classical computers, the operations are dynamic in terms of space and topology; it is fast to access any memory location and read/write them.
 Hence sorting algorithms are based on swapping items around across arrays.
 The time dimension dynamics are synchronous, lockstep and inflexible.
 - In biological neural networks, the topological connectivity and arbitrary spatial access are extremely static and limited, but time domain is flexible, asynchronous and rich in arbitrary dynamics.
 Hence sorting algorithms in such architectures would be conveniently based on delays.
+- In quantum computing, the computation can be imagined to be offloaded to parallel universes where all potentials happen.
+The resulting signal of the computation results need to be communicated back over a shared channel, which limits the information bandwidth.
+This might be analogous to neural (non-quantum) computing where we can say that there are "enough" parallel units, but their signaling goes over a shared channel with cross-talk.
+The resulting computational complexity theory might have some shared results and analogies in quantum computation results.

 ## Causal Logic

 - Emit A after delay x if no B before that.

+## Computational Challenges

+- Find a best alternative out of alternative signals.
+- Predict the future signal.

 ## References